This post may contain affiliate links. Please read my disclosure policy.

 - Milk – I used almond milk for this recipe but you can use any milk of choice here!

 - Protein powder – I used PEScience Vanilla protein powder (code Laurenfitfoodie to save!) but any protein should work here so just use your favorite protein powder.
 But make sure it’s one you like the taste and flavor of since that will shine through in this french toast recipe.
-Use a plant-based dairy-free protein powder if needed.

 - Sweetener – I used liquid stevia.
 You can also use and granular sweetener of choice.
 Taste batter and adjust amount to sweetness!